 1. Technical Support Specialist

-With a technical support job, you’ll have to communicate with customers or clients by email or phone.
+As a technical support specialist, you’ll have to communicate with customers or clients by email or phone.
 You’ll have to resolve their technical issues by using your thorough knowledge of a product or service.
 In most cases, people who want part-time or flexible online work take on technical support roles.
 However, a lot of individuals have turned this into a life-sustaining career.

-In most cases, customer representatives do not need constant contact with the rest of their remote team members.
-So, a lot of companies are willing to hire individuals who are located on the other side of the world.
+In most cases, a customer service representative does not need constant contact with the other members of their team.
+So, a lot of companies are ready to hire individuals who are located on the other side of the world.
 As long as you have impeccable English communication skills and you can work independently, you will thrive in this role.
 You can expect a median pay of $34,710 annually as a customer service representative.

 There is a reason why developer jobs are among the most popular categories in the remote work industry.
 There is a high demand for this role, and it pays big bucks.
-It’s also worth noting that the term ‘developer’ encompasses a range of tech-friendly projects.
-It can cover app development, software engineering, website design, ops infrastructure, and system testing, among many others.
+It’s also worth noting that the term ‘developer’ encompasses a wide range of tech-related activities.
+It can cover app development, software engineering, and website design, among many others.

 3. Digital Marketing Specialist